erlendd/erlendd.github.io/_posts/2017-03-20-predicting-mtg-card-prices-neural-network.markdown

 - We implemented a small neural network, utilising the LSTM layer to predict these price movements, one day in advance.

-- This is all really simplistic, but it demonstrates how LSTM networks are be used to predict time-series *in response to external stimuli*.
+- This is all really simplistic, but it demonstrates how LSTM networks can be used to predict time-series *in response to external stimuli*.
 If we were to replace the LSTM layer in our code above with a Keras dense layer (i.e. a fully-connected layer) then the network would fail to predict accurately.